-- Priority: Set the priority for this event.
-The event with higher priority will be executed first. - Delay: Select the delay time before checking the next event.
-It is being used for both events of motion detection and digital input trigger.
+Priority: Set the priority for this event.
+The event with higher priority will be executed first.

+Delay: Select the delay time before checking the next event.
+It is being used for events of motion detection, digital input, and PIR triggers.